Blockmodo/coin_registry/README.md

 The number of coins that are currently available in some form.

-NOTE: This is a termporal value and might change frequently.
+NOTE: This is a temporal value and might change frequently.
 If you wish to update this field, please make sure to update it no more than once a day via a pull request.

 > root → network → t_available_supply

 The number of coins that are available to trade.
 For example, if a currency has coins locked up in escrow the available supply will be a subset of the total supply.

-NOTE: This is a termporal value and might change frequently.
+NOTE: This is a temporal value and might change frequently.
 If you wish to update this field, please make sure to update it no more than 3 times a day via a pull request.

 > root → network → t_max_supply

 The max number of coins that can be mined or generated.

-NOTE: This is a termporal value and might change frequently.
+NOTE: This is a temporal value and might change frequently.
 If you wish to update this field, please make sure to update it no more than 3 times a day via a pull request.

 > root → network → t_block_reward

 The number of coins that are rewarded per mined block.

-NOTE: This is a termporal value and might change frequently.
+NOTE: This is a temporal value and might change frequently.
 If you wish to update this field, please make sure to update it no more than 3 times a day via a pull request.

+> root → wallets

+The list of supported wallets for the given token/coin.

 > root → is_crypto